darkerz7/ActWatchSharp/README.md

 5. Keeps logs to a file and discord
 6. Online/Offline ban/unban of button press/trigger touch
 7. API for interaction with other plugins
+8. Allows you to select the player display format

 ## Required packages:
 1. [CounterStrikeSharp](https://github.com/roflmuffin/CounterStrikeSharp/) (Min version: 285)